by Starsky Hutch 76

 “No, I’m sorry, honored ancestor,” she replied.

-“N-no… you’re not her,” he said, crushing disappointment evident in his voice as he slumped to the bed weakly.
+“N-no… you’re not her,” he said, crushing disappointment evident in his voice as he weakly slumped back onto the bed.
 “You resemble her, but the hair and the costume are wrong.
 And your eyes don’t have her warmth.”

 Supergirl’s eyes grew wide with shock at the harsh words.

-“You’re that Supergirl from the future… Louise-L.” (*) After saying her name, he passed out, as if the effort to raise up and speak had been too much for him.
+“You’re that Supergirl from the future… Louise-L.” (*) After saying her name, he passed out, as if the effort to raise himself and speak had been too much for him.

 [(*) Editor’s note: The Supergirl from 500,000 years in the future first appeared in the Supergirl stories “Crisis at the Crossroads of Time,” Superman Family #215 (February, 1982) and “Victory is Only 5,000 Centuries Away,” Superman Family #216 (March, 1982).]

 Both women moved to opposite sides of his bed.
 “Oh my God!”
-Superwoman called out as she placed a palm on his forehead.
+Superwoman exclaimed as she placed a palm on his forehead.
 “He’s burning up!”

-“His skin has a greenish hue,” Supergirl said.
+“His skin has a greenish hue,” Supergirl observed.
 “Severe kryptonite poisoning.
 He has spent far too much time in Metropolis — even with his containment suit.”

 [(*) Editor’s note: See “Phantom Zone: The Final Chapter,” DC Comics Presents #97 (September, 1986).]